Follow Italianism

 The measure was approved with 137 votes in favor and 83 against.
 (220 voters).
 The government led by Giorgia Meloni secured the majority in the vote.

-The decree is considered a milestone in the dismantling of the broad recognition of Italian citizenship by descent abroad.
+The decree is considered a milestone in dismantling the broad recognition of Italian citizenship by descent abroad.
 The new rule excludes great-grandchildren and subsequent generations from the automatic right, even if they descend from Italian citizens.

 Electronic scoreboard displays the final result of the vote on DDL 2402, which converted the decree on Italian citizenship into law: 137 votes in favor and 83 against | Photo: TV Camara